AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/09/page02.md

 ### Task 2: Setting Up Your Notebook

-We will be using a notebook in Azure today to execute all our technical examples.
-We will be examining 2024 season statistics from the South Carolina Gamecocks football team.
+In this task, you will upload and launch a Jupyter notebook in Azure to explore 2024 season stats from the South Carolina Gamecocks football team.
+This notebook will help you analyze player data using Python code, setting the foundation for your machine learning tasks.

 1. Navigate to **Notebooks (1)** from the left menu and then **Close (2)** the pop up.